 Reversion of variegated leaves occurs in many types of plants.
 This is when the white shading or lighter speckles and borders turn into green.
-This is frustrating to many gardeners, as the variegated forms of plants provide increased interest, brighten dim areas and are bred specifically to enhance this trait.
-Variegation loss in plants may be due to lighting, seasonality or other factors.
-It is not possible to reverse loss of variegation, but you can usually keep it from taking over an entire plant.
+This is frustrating to many gardeners, as the variegated forms of plants provide increased interest, brighten dim areas, and are bred specifically to enhance this trait.
+Variegation loss in plants may be due to lighting, seasonality, or other factors.
+It is not possible to reverse the loss of variegation, but you can usually keep it from taking over an entire plant.

 Reversion of Variegated Leaves

 Variegation may be the result of a natural anomaly or carefully engineered breeding.
-Whichever, the case, variegated leaves may turn completely green for a number of reasons.
+Whichever the case, variegated leaves may turn completely green for a number of reasons.
 The coloring results from unstable changes in the leaf’s cells.

 One of the most common variegated plant problems is limited chlorophyll in the leaves.
 Less chlorophyll means less solar energy, as it is a primary component in photosynthesis.
 Variegated plants are less vigorous than green specimens are.
 The tendency for reversion of variegated leaves is a protective adaptation that allows the plant to return to a more successful form.